-- They define the behaviour that is being rewarded. - The praise is given immediately following the desired behaviour. - The way in which the praise is given is varied. - Praise is related to effort, rather than only to work produced. - Perseverance and independence are encouraged. - Praise is only given when a pupil's efforts, work or behaviour need to be recognised, rather than continuously without reason. - The praise given is always sincere and is not followed with immediate criticism.
+- They define the behaviour that is being rewarded. - The praise is given immediately following the desired behaviour. - Seek opportunities for recognition of desired behaviour and praise explicitly. - The way in which the praise is given is varied but meaningful to the child. - Praise is related to effort and choices, rather than only to work produced. - Perseverance and independence are encouraged. - Praise is only given when a pupil's efforts, work or behaviour need to be recognised, rather than continuously without reason. - The praise given is always sincere and is not followed with immediate criticism.

 Whilst it is important to receive praise from teachers, the school understands that peer praise is also effective for creating a positive, fun and supportive environment.
-Teachers and staff encourage pupils to praise one another, and praise another pupil to the teacher/staff, if they see them modelling good behaviour.
+Teachers and staff encourage pupils to praise one another, give compliments and praise another pupil to the teacher/staff, if they see them modelling good behaviour.